Ziri Rideaux: Early life

 Born as Ziri Barbara Wagner in Esslingen/Germany, Rideaux grew up with her parents Wolf and Renate Wagner and her younger sister Maia.
 From an early age, Rideaux was encouraged to compete in various sports like horseback riding, gymnastic, athletics, fencing, volleyball and skiing among others.
 Most of her childhood years were spent in Bavaria (Wettstetten/Ingolstadt).
-She graduated with the German Abitur 1986 and finished her studies at Ludwig Maximilian University of Munich with two Masters in International Politics and Journalism in 1991.
+She graduated with the German Abitur 1986 and finished her studies at LMU Munich with two Masters in International Politics and Journalism in 1991.

 Career

 Rideaux started writing for newspapers at age 15 and started publishing the local political magazine Schanzer Journal at age 18.
-She then moved on to become editor in chief of the local TV Station Regionalfernsehen Ingolstadt at age 20 where she hosted the daily news hour.
+She then moved on to become editor-in-chief of the local TV Station Regionalfernsehen Ingolstadt at age 20 where she hosted the daily news hour.
 Rideaux moved to Munich, where she worked for German broadcaster Bayerischer Rundfunk (Radio and Television).
 In 1989 Rideaux moved to Berlin where she worked as a TV news reporter and show host for German Television ARD (broadcaster).
 She covered highlights of the German Reunification like the opening of the Brandenburg Gate.
 1991 she co-hosted the TV show "Voll Drauf" (initially with Cherno Jobatey).
-In 1992 she left Germany to embark on a multiple year journey around the world, working as a foreign TV correspondent in places like Spain, Bosnia, Colombia, India, Afghanistan, Iraq, Australia, South Africa, Rwanda, Somalia, etc....
+In 1992, she left Germany to embark on a multiple year journey around the world, working as a foreign TV correspondent in places like Spain, Bosnia, Colombia, India, Afghanistan, Iraq, Australia, South Africa, Rwanda, Somalia, etc....